Desiderius Erasmus Foundation: Financing

 DES finances their operations with private donations and membership fees.

 In their party program, the AfD criticizes that the other parties represented in the Bundestag have given their affiliated foundations now more than 600 million Euro funding from the federal budget per year.
 This, they claim, is a breach of the Federal Constitutional Court’s cap on state financing for parties.

 The newcomer party wants to limit state financing of parties and their foundations.
 Party chairman Alexander Gauland claimed it was his "political end goal" to abolish the system of state financed political foundations.

 So far, the DES has not received public funds, since it is sitting in the German parliament, the Bundestag, only since 2017, one term.
 It is expected that the DES will get a share of the other party's foundations public financing if the AfD gets elected into the Bundestag a second time.
 In 2017 the German weekly newspaper Die Zeit estimated that the foundation could ultimately get as much as 80 million euros of public funds.
 Funding is likely to be substantially lower.
 After a first funding request of 1.4 million euros was rejected by the Ministry of the Interior, the foundation has started legal action.

+According to a new law implemented in 2023, namely the Stiftungsfinanzierungsgesetz, the share of the total party foundating funding of all parties that goes towards the DES is based on previous election results.
+Additionally, a political party foundation must demonstrate that "overall" it serves the liberal democratic basic order (§7).
+Furthermore, not only the foundation itself must pass the law, but also its "broad political movement" (e.g. associated media, networks and people).
+If those requirements were met, the DES would receive 25 million Euros in funding.

+Academics Markus Ogorek, chairman of the Institut für Öffentliches Recht (Institute for public law) and Rudolf Mellinghoff, a former judge of the German constitutional court argue that based on that law, sufficient reason would be provided to exclude the foundation from public funding.
+They argue that the "broad political movement" of the foundation is anticonstitutional.